-Chart 5: BCP's Product Mix and Utilization Rate
+Chart 4: BCP's Product Mix and Utilization Rate

-GRM improved due to higher crack spread, increased domestic crude sourcing, and a subsidy in EURO IV diesel sales

-The increase in demand for refined products and an unstable geopolitical situation resulted in favorable refining margins during 2007 and the first half of 2008.
-A complex refinery is more profitable than a simple refinery, since it can produce a greater portion of high-value products.
-During 2007 and the first half of 2008, BCP increased the cheaper domestic crude portion to produce and export fuel oil at a premium price.
-In addition, the company received a subsidy from diesel sales under EURO IV standard .
+GRM improved due to higher crack spread, increased domestic crude sourcing, and subsidy in Euro IV diesel sales to produce and export fuel oil at a premium price.
+In addition, the company received a subsidy from diesel sales under Euro IV standard.
 As a result, GRM increased from US\$3.05 per barrel in 2006 to US\$3.19 per barrel in 2007 and US\$7.00 per barrel in the first half of 2008.
 However, the drop in oil prices in the third quarter of 2008 will lower average GRM for the whole year.